14 Top-Rated Attractions & Things to Do in Parksville, BC

 12. North Island Wildlife Recovery Centre

 Rehabilitation of sick, injured, and orphaned wildlife is a time-consuming and costly process.
-The care team at the recovery center is led by a veterinarian supported by a small group of staff, interns, and more than 80 volunteers.
+The care team at the recovery center is led by a veterinarian supported by a small group of staff, interns, and dozens of volunteers.
 Whenever you buy gift items from the store, you're also contributing to the center in Errington, located 5.5 kilometers from Parksville.

 Address: 1240 Leffler Road, Errington, British Columbia